XDcobra/dji_osmo_batch_convert_LUT/README.md

 pip install -r requirements.txt
 ```

-3. Ensure FFmpeg is installed and added to your PATH:
+3. Ensure FFmpeg & FFprobe is installed and added to your PATH:

 ```
 ffmpeg -version
+ffprobe -version
 ```

 ## Usage